-- Weekly Earned Reach
+- Weekly Owned Reach

 Keep in mind, your stats don’t live in a vacuum.
-It’s crucial to understand how brands in your industry perform across the metrics as well.
+It’s crucial to understand how brands in your industry perform across metrics as well.
 It gives you a frame of reference to determine whether or not your strategies are working in a competitive context.
-That’s where benchmarks come in.
+That’s where social media marketing benchmarks come in.
 We’ve broken down each metric to explain what it means, why you should measure it, and the numbers top brands are pulling to contextualize your performance.

 Engagement vs. Effectiveness